Frequently Asked Questions

 1XX

-(Emergency Services),116
+(Emergency Services)116

 validateAngolanNumber

-if the number is valid,false
+if valid,false

 try-catch